 Honors Advisory Council

-- Joyce Victor Chmil, Director of the Clinical Nursing Simulation Center
+- Joyce Victor, Director of the Clinical Nursing Simulation Center

 - Helen H. Davis, Associate Professor of English

 - Suzanne Murray Galella, Associate Professor of Education

 - Jennifer Malinowski, Associate Professor of Pharmacy Practice